Columnstore indexes - Data loading guidance

 There are following optimizations available when loading into clustered columnstore index from staging table:

-- Log Optimization: Minimally logged both when the data is loaded into compressed rowgroup.
-No minimal logging when data gets loaded into delta rowgroup.
+- Log Optimization: Reduced logging when the data is loaded into compressed rowgroup.

-If you have or more nonclustered indexes, there is no locking or logging optimization for the index itself but the optimizations on clustered columnstore index as described above are still there
+If you have one or more nonclustered indexes, there is no locking or logging optimization for the index itself, but the optimizations on the clustered columnstore index as described above are still there.

 What is trickle insert?